ricardosasilva/django_mobile_auth/README.md

 ## Releases ##

 - 0.2.7: Replace fields first_name and last_name with just name.
 The migration were reset back to 001.
-Please note before update.
+Please check it before updating.